tu-yaxin/tu-yaxin.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year PhD student in the [theory group](https://theory.cs.princeton.edu/) in Princeton University, where I am fortunate to be coadvised by Prof. [Ran Raz](https://engineering.princeton.edu/faculty/ran-raz) and Prof. [Alex Lombardi](https://sites.google.com/view/alex-lombardi/home).
-I have found and am exploring my interests broadly in TCS, including complexity theory, cryptography, and their interplay.
+I am a third-year PhD student in the [theory group](https://theory.cs.princeton.edu/) in Princeton University, where I am fortunate to be coadvised by Prof. [Alex Lombardi](https://sites.google.com/view/alex-lombardi/home) and Prof. [Ran Raz](https://engineering.princeton.edu/faculty/ran-raz).
+I'm broadly interested in TCS, with a current focus on cryptography and communication complexity.

 Prior to joining Princeton, I graduated from Yao Class at Tsinghua University.
 During my undergraduate, I was fortunate to be advised by great people.
 I was fortunate to work with Prof. [Yilei Chen](http://www.chenyilei.net/) at Tsinghua who sparked my interest in cryptography.
 During 2022 I had an amazing time at Reichman University and NTT Research working with Prof. [Elette Boyle](https://cs.idc.ac.il/~elette/) and Prof. [Yuval Ishai](https://yuvali.cswp.cs.technion.ac.il/).